In the previous post, we added functions to Hatsugen.

 For instance, consider the type .
 It has 2 values, and .

 Consider also the type , the product of and unit.
-Like , it only has 2 values:
+It has values:

 This is why it makes sense that the unit type is written .
 It is the identity of the operation written .